 September and October are the warmest and sunniest months.
 But sometimes the temperatures go very high.
 My advice is to go for August and November instead.
 The rainfall frequency is still low and temperatures are better.

 Currency and prices

 Suriname’s currency is the Surinamese dollar.
-Since the economical crisis in September 2020, the exchange rate has been very low.
-In the capital you can eat very good for a few dollars.
-Hotels prices also are low comparing to other capitals.
+Since the economical crisis in September 2020, the exchange rate is very low.
+In the capital, you can eat at many restaurants for a few dollars.
+Hotels prices also are low compared to other capitals.
 You can stay at luxury hotels for under 200 €.

 Where to stay

 Fun fact about Suriname: the independent state has only one cinema, but in Paramaribo, there are more than 30 casinos.
 It’s quite surprising when you arrive, slots are everywhere.